mdn/content/files/en-us/web/media/formats/image_types/index.md

 ### APNG (Animated Portable Network Graphics)

+[1]: #apng-animated-portable-network-graphics

-APNG is a file format first introduced by Mozilla which extends the [PNG](#png-portable-network-graphics) standard to add support for animated images.
+APNG is a file format first introduced by Mozilla which extends the [PNG][5] standard to add support for animated images.
 Conceptually similar to the animated GIF format which has been in use for decades, APNG is more capable in that it supports a variety of {{interwiki("wikipedia", "color depth", "color depths")}}, whereas animated GIF supports only 8-bit {{interwiki("wikipedia", "indexed color")}}.

 APNG is ideal for basic animations that do not need to synchronize to other activities or to a sound track, such as progress indicators, activity {{interwiki("wikipedia", "throbber", "throbbers")}}, and other animated sequences.